Managing Common Symptoms in Hospice

 Medication Options for Pain Relief

-Depending on the situation, treatment may include:
+Depending on the situation, treatments may include:

-Non-Pharmacologic Comfort Measures
+Non Pharmacologic Comfort Measures

-Managing Breathlessness (Dyspnea) in Hospice
+Managing Breathlessness and Shortness of Breath (Dyspnea)

-Simple Physical Interventions
+Simple Physical Intervention

 Medications That Ease Breathing